Using Keyword Variants

 Best Practices

-• Prioritize High Volume: Focus on variants with the most searches.
+- Prioritize High Volume — Focus on variants with the most monthly searches.
+These drive the most traffic if you rank for them

-• Use in Headings: H2s and H3s are great places for variants (e.g., H2: "Best Cheap Running Shoes").
+- Use in Headings — H2s and H3s are great places for variants (e.g., H2: "Best Cheap Running Shoes").
+Search engines give extra weight to heading text

 What's Next?